Bolivia trips & educational tours

 What to know

-Hygiene: We recommend using hand sanitizer during the trip.
-We advise you to avoid drinking tap water in Bolivia as it could lead to sickness.
+Hygiene: It’s best to avoid drinking tap water in Bolivia as it could lead to sickness.
 Water in bottles is sold throughout the country but always check the seal before drinking.
+It’s also recommended to use hand sanitizer during the trip.

 Toilets: Never flush toilet paper in Bolivia.
-Use the basket at the side of most toilets to dispose of toilet paper.
+Use the basket at the side of the toilet to dispose of toilet paper.

-ATMs: There are ATMs throughout Bolivia but if you are travelling to smaller towns and villages ensure you have enough cash ahead of time.
+ATMs: There are ATMs throughout Bolivia but if you are travelling to rural areas, smaller towns, and villages ensure you have enough cash ahead of time.

 National holidays